praydog/uevr-docs/src/plugins/blueprint.md

 You must correctly set the Motion Source name to either `Left` or `Right`.
 Case sensitive.
 Or modify the `Hand` property on older UE versions.

 ## Implemented functions

+Tested and confirmed working on 4.27 and 5.0.3

+"Load Blueprint Code" in the UEVR menu must be turned on or one of the head/controller aiming options must be enabled for these to work.

 For more information on these functions, visit the [Unreal Engine documentation](https://docs.unrealengine.com/4.27/en-US/BlueprintAPI/Input/HeadMountedDisplay/)